MR-Nimbus/validator-profiles/validators/terravaloper1ltn4ah8k5a2alm9ekgf0e90zmt26kq6nztzatm/README.md

 ## Team

 We might not have a deep bench, but we strive for exceptionalism.
 If you're interested in joining our team, please reach out to our contact information.
-We are in need of a communication specialist.
+We are in need of a communication/branding specialist.

 | Name            | Role                | Description                  |
 | --------------- | ------------------- | ---------------------------- |